 Receiving a “like” on Facebook says, “I like what you’re doing; keep up the good work,” but it’s not necessarily any indication that you’ve reached a potential customer.

 See the difference?

 This is the biggest mistake that was made in my business.
 We assumed because people like fashion, they’re obviously going to want to buy fashion items from a new, trendy boutique.
 I hate to break it to my past self, but this just isn’t necessarily true.

-Then, once we knew we had highly engaged potential customers just waiting for us to launch, only then should we have purchased product (keep in mind the same goes for your blog: invest the money into blogging tools, like Tailwind and Board Booster, only when you know you have a highly engaged audience).
+Then, once we knew we had highly engaged potential customers just waiting for us to launch, only then should we have purchased product (keep in mind the same goes for your blog: invest the money into blogging tools, like Tailwind, only when you know you have a highly engaged audience).

 I have so much more I could say about this, so if you’re thinking of opening a shop and you have questions, or you’d like to see more posts from me about small business ownership, please let me know in the comments below.

 The takeaway when it comes to launching a blog or business on a budget